anuket-project/laas/readme.txt

 The dashboard is deployed using docker-compose.

-Application / database files are saved in /var/lib/pharos_dashboard/.
+Application / database files are saved in the 'pharos-data' container which needs to be pre-built before bringing up the dashboard.

 Deployment:

 - clone the repository
 - complete the config.env.sample file and save it as config.env
-- install docker, docker-compose and bower
+- install docker, docker-compose
-- run 'bower install' in ./src/static/ to fetch javascript dependencies
-- run 'make build' to build the containers
 - run 'make data'
 - run 'make up' to run the dashboard

 Updating:

+- run 'docker-compose pull'
+- run 'docker-compose up -d'
 - make stop
 - git pull
-- run 'bower install' if javascript dependencies changed
 - make build
 - make start